 You have a 14 days cooling off period from the date you receive the policy documentation to review your benefits.
 Within this period you can cancel your policy and be refunded any payments received, free of charge.

-6. I’m an expat.
-What happens to my policy when I return to my home country?If you are returning home for a short period, then you will be covered.
+7. I’m an expat.
+What happens to my policy when I return to my home country?

 If you are returning home permanently, please inform us of your new residential address in case this affects your terms of cover.

 For USA or Canadian nationals who return to their home countries for a period of more than 3 months, your cover will cease with effect from the date of your return.